-For hotels and restaurants in this region see pp263-6 and p282 THE CENTRE ΟΕ CAMAGÜEV Casa de la Trova 🕅 Casa Natal de Ignacio Agramonte Casa Natal de Nicolás Guillén 🔞 Catedral de Nuestra Señora de la Candelaria 🕥 Cinco Esquinas (7) Iglesia de la Merced (4) Iglesia del Carmen Iglesia de la Soledad 🗊 Museo Ignacio Agramonte (9) Parque Casino Campestre 10 Parque Ignacio Agramonte (1) Plaza San Juan de Dios (8) Teatro Principal (5)
+THE CENTRE

+Casa de la Trova (1)

+Casa Natal de Ignacio

+Agramonte (3)

+Casa Natal de Nicolás Guillén (2)

+Catedral de Nuestra Señora

+de la Candelaria (2)

+Cinco Esquinas (7)

+Iglesia de la Merced (4)

+Iglesia de la Merced (4)

+Iglesia de la Soledad (8)

+Museo Ignacio Agramonte (9)

+Parque Casino Campestre (10)

+Parque Ignacio Agramonte (1)

+Plaza San Juan de Dios (8)

+Teatro Principal (5)

-The courtvard at Casa Agramonte. where concerts are performed fft Casa Natal de Ignacio Agramonte Calle Ignacio Agramonte 459, e/ Independencia v Cisneros.
+The courtyard at Casa Agramonte, where concerts are performed Casa Natal de Ignacio Agramonte Calle Ignacio Agramonte 459, e/ Independencia y Cisneros.
 Tel (32) 297 116.
-7 9am-4:30pm Tue-Sat, 8:30am-noon Sun.
-1 Jan, 1 May, 26 Jul, 25 Dec. 🖉 🍯 🙆 (with charge).
-Near Plaza de los Trabajadores where a large ceiba tree marks the middle of the old town, is the former home of Ignacio Agramonte.
+9am-7:30pm Tue-Sat, 8:30am-noon Sun.
+1 Jan, 1 May, 26 Jul, 25 Dec.
+Near Plaza de los Trabajadores, where a large ceiba tree marks the middle of the old town, is the former home of Ignacio Agramonte.
 This famous local patriot died in battle in 1873 at the age of 31.
-The two-storey house dates from 1750 and has a beautiful inner courtvard with old tinaiones.
-The museum has documents concerning the war of independence, the hero's personal belongings, such as his 36calibre Colt revolver from 1851, and family furniture, including the piano of his wife.
-Amalia Simoni, reputed to be one of the richest, loveliest, most virtuous women in the city.
+The two-storey house dates from 1750 and has a beautiful inner courtyard with old tinaiones.
+The museum has documents concerning the war of independence, the hero's personal belongings, such as his 36-calibre Colt revolver from 1851, and family furniture, including the piano of his wife, Amalia Simoni, reputed to be one of the richest, loveliest, most virtuous women in the city.
 A short walk away is another famous home.
-The Casa Natal de Nicolás Guillén (see p28). birthplace of Cuba's poet laureate who died in 1989, is at Calle Hermanos Aguero 58.
-VISITORS' CHECKLIST Camagüev, Road map D3. 🚯 300,000. 🔼 Ignacio Agramonte, (322) 610 10, Ave Avellaneda v Finlav.
-(32) 288 744 E Carretera Central km 3 (32) 273 463. 🖬 Islazul, Calle Ignacio Agramonte 448.
-(32) 292 550. 🐼 Jornadas de la Cultura Camagüevana (first half of Feh) Carnival (26 Jul) A Iglesia de la Merced Plaza de los Trabajadores 4.
-Tel (32) 292 783.
-7 9am-3pm Mon-Sat.
-8-11am & 4-7pm Sun. 🖬 5pm Mon-Sat, 9am & 6pm Sun.
-The Iglesia de la Merced was built in 1601 but was rebuilt from 1748 to 1756, and now has a Baroque facade with a central bell tower.
-Inside are striking, almost Art

-Plaque on Nicolás Guillén's birthplace

-and catacombs are also of interest.
-Most famous, however, is the Holy Sepulchre with an 18thcentury statue of

-murals.
-The choir

-Nouveau-style
+The Casa Natal de Nicolás Guillén (see p28), birthplace of Cuba's poet laureate who died in 1989, is at Calle Hermanos Aguero 58.
+VISITORS' CHECKLIST 1 Iglesia de la Merced striking, almost Art Nouveau-style murals.
+The choir and catacombs are also of interest.
+Most famous, however, is the Holy Sepulchre with an 18th- Flaque on Nicolás Guillén's birthplace Royal Christ by the Mexican sculptor Juan Benítez Alfonso.
+It was cast from 23,000 silver coins urtyard Grand famous, however, is the Holy Sepulchre with an 18th-century statue of Mexican sculptor Juan Benítez Alfonso.
+It was cast from 23,000 silver coins urtyard Agüero, a citizen who.

-Christ by the Mexican sculptor Juan Benítez Alfonso.
-It was cast from 23 000 silver coins collected from the faithful by Manuel Agüero, a citizen who. after his wife's death in 1726. became a monk in the Mercedarios order and devoted himself to restoring the church.
+after his wife's death in 1726, became a monk in the Mercedarios order and devoted himself to restoring the church.

-Teatro Principal

-Calle Pedro Valencia 64.
+Teatro Principal Calle Pedro Valencia 64.
 Tel (32) 293 048.
-First opened in 1850 and rebuilt in 1926 after a devastating fire, the local theatre is famous as the home of the Camagüey Ballet, one of the leading dance companies in Latin America (see p288).

-THE TINAJONES

-These symbols of the city can be seen everywhere - in parks and gardens and especially in the courtyards of the local Colonial houses.
-Tinajones are large jars, which may be as much as 2 m (6 ft) tall, made of clay from the nearby Sierra de Cubitas.
+First opened in 1850 and rebuilt in 1926 after a devastating fire, the local theatre is famous as the home of the Camagüey Ballet, one of the leading dance companies in Latin America (see p.288).
+THE TINAJONES These symbols of the city can be seen everywhere - in parks and gardens and especially in the courtyards of the local Colonial houses.
+Tinajones are large jars, which may be as much as 2 m (6 fb tall, made of clay from the nearby Sierra de Cubitas.
 The jars were introduced by Catalonian immigrants in the early 1700s, and are used today to collect rainwater and to store food.

 A tinajón in the central square

 Exploring Camagüey

 The vast historic centre of Camagüev. a complex 16th-century labyrinth of winding alleyways, dead ends, forks and squares, is not easy to navigate.
 The centre consists mainly of two-storey houses without arcades, pierced by large windows protected by wooden grilles.
-Each house has an inner courtvard There are numerous old churches most of them well attended, whose bell towers iut above the red tile roofs of the Colonial houses As with Trinidad the wellpreserved architecture is the result of the town's geographic isolation: the railway line only arrived in 1903, and the Carretera Central road in 1931.
+Each house has an inner courtvard.
+There are numerous old churches, most of them well attended, whose bell towers jut above the red tile roofs of the Colonial houses As with Trinidad the wellpreserved architecture is the result of the town's geographic isolation: the railway line only arrived in 1903, and the Carretera Central road in 1931.